rakudo/rakudo/docs/rakudo-nqp-and-pod-notes.md

   * The configuration cannot be created until the block text data are analyzed.

-Note that *abbreviated* blocks cannot have an explicit configuration section, but they may have limited implicit configuration data throuse use of a *:numbered alias* (see below).
+  * Note that *abbreviated* blocks cannot have an explicit configuration section, but they may have limited implicit configuration data through use of *:numbered aliasing* (see below).

 * Contents - `@.contents` [all blocks inheriting from class **Pod::Block**]